Nesbyen Municipality: History

 Ancient routes went to Vestlandet through Valdres and Hallingdal and down Røldal to Odda.
 Reflecting this route, Hallingdal and its neighboring valley of Valdres were originally populated by migrants from Vestlandet and spoke a western dialect.
 In recognition of this, Cardinal Nicholas Breakespear, who was in Scandinavia as papal legate in 1153, included these two valleys in the diocese of Stavanger.

 Geography

 The municipality lies in the valley and traditional district of Hallingdal.
-It is bordered on the north by the municipality of Gol, on the east by Sør-Aurdal, on the southeast by Flå, on the southwest by Nore og Uvdal, and to the west by Ål.
+It is bordered on the north by the municipality of Gol Municipality, on the east by Sør-Aurdal Municipality, on the southeast by Flå Municipality, on the southwest by Nore og Uvdal Municipality, and to the west by Ål Municipality.

 The majority of the residents live in the villages of Nesbyen, Espeset, Eidal, Sjong, Børtnes, Bromma, Svenkerud, and Liodden.

 Climate

 Nesbyen has a boreal climate, bordering on a humid continental climate, with fairly warm and pleasant summers and cold winters.
 On 20 June 1970, Nesbyen recorded the all-time high for Norway 35.6 °C; the record low -38 °C was recorded 13 January 1914.
 The weather station Nesbyen-Todokk started recording in 2003; there have been weather stations in Nesbyen recording temperature since 1897.